- 1. What data does Fortum process?

 Fortum reserves the right to amend this Privacy Notice.
 Possible amendments to the Privacy Notice will be notified about on our website, or by communicating directly to you.

-The data controller who is responsible for your data is typically the Fortum company, with which you have contracted.
-The list of main Fortum group companies are available here.
+The data controller who is responsible for your data is typically the Fortum company, with whom you have contracted or otherwise interacted.
+The list of Fortum group companies is available here.

-If you have any question or want to exercise any of your rights, please see chapter 10.
+If you have any question or want to exercise any of your rights, please see section 10.

-Further questions and comment regarding your privacy can be addressed to our dedicated privacy team using the contact form or in writing to the address below:
+You can address any further questions and comments regarding your privacy to our dedicated privacy team by using the contact form or in writing to the address below: